slynobody/SteamOS-Waydroid-Installer/README.md

 ## What appstore should i use?
 privacy-friedly <a href="https://web.archive.org/web/20230928212250/https://f-droid.org/repo/com.aurora.store_47.apk">'Aurora Store'</a> (and/or 'F-Droid' (https://f-droid.org/F-Droid.apk))
-> waydroid app install com.aurora.store_47.apk

 ## This script has to be altered / redone when a new SteamOS 3.7-version ships.
 it will be updated if new kernels arrive.
--> feel free to offer ideas how the process of getting newest kernel-versions and according header-files can be automatized.

 ## error: no net after installation?!?
 > ./netrestore.sh

 # Background
-script build on top of https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer (letting dkms compile the binder-module for this kernel on your machine / not predelivering pre-fabricated kernel-modules out of security-reasons)
+scripts build on top of https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer (letting dkms compile the binder-module for this kernel on your machine / not predelivering pre-fabricated kernel-modules out of security-reasons)

 ----